-Trimming is the process of getting rid of unwanted hair by using a special tool — a pair of hair shears — with the end goal of promoting overall healthy hair.
+Trimming is the process of removing unwanted hair using a special tool, a pair of hair shears, with the goal of promoting overall hair health.

-There are two major reasons naturals don't trim their hair and these include:
+There are two major reasons why most people with natural hair don't trim their hair:

-You should get a trim for your natural hair when you are experiencing any of the following:
+You should get a trim for your natural hair when you experience any of the following:

 1. Fairy Knots

-You know those tiny balls of tangled hair that form at the shaft or tips of your natural hair, which make it difficult for you to comb all the way through?
-Yeap, those are fairy knots, alright.
-When you get these often, then it is time for a trim.
+Fairy knots are those tiny balls of tangled hair that form at the shaft or tips of your natural hair, making it difficult to comb all the way through.
+If you experience these frequently, then it is time for a trim.

 2. Split Ends

-When your hair is often exposed to harsh weather conditions, the use of heat tools (curling irons, flat irons, blow dryers, etc), too much manipulation, etc, you get split ends.
-Split ends are the damaged tips or oldest parts of a your hair.
-If you do not take care of split ends, they could continue to split all the way up to your hair shaft and damage the rest of your hair.
-When you notice you have split ends, then it is time for a trim.
+If you don't take care of split ends, they can continue to split all the way up to your hair shaft and damage the rest of your hair.
+When you notice that you have split ends, it's time for a trim.

 4. Excessive Breakage

-While a little breakage is completely normal as you comb or style your natural hair, when small curly clumps of hair begin to fall out excessively, then it's time to get that trim, girl!
+Although some amount of breakage is normal when combing or styling natural hair, if you notice small curly clumps of hair falling out excessively, then it's time for a trim, girl!

-Yep!
-Like I mentioned earlier, trimming your hair will not stop it from growing.
-Rather, it will help you get rid of split or dead ends that prevent you from growing out and retaining new length.
-When you trim away damaged hair, you create space for the good hair to grow and thrive!
+Trimming your hair won't stop it from growing, but it can help you get rid of split or dead ends that prevent you from retaining length.
+By cutting away damaged hair, you create space for healthy hair to grow and thrive!

 Trimming your hair promotes overall healthy hair.
-When you trim your hair, you'll find out that it becomes easier for you to detangle, comb, and style!
-You'll also notice that your hair feels fuller and thicker from roots to ends.
+When you trim your hair, it becomes easier to detangle, comb, and style.
+You'll also notice that your hair feels fuller and thicker, from roots to ends.

 How Often Should You Trim Your Natural Hair?

-While trimming your natural hair is necessary for a healthy head of hair, it is advisable that you trim every four to six months and about half an inch.
-However, if you are trying to get rid of damaged hair, I advise that you trim it monthly.
+Trimming your natural hair is necessary for maintaining healthy hair.
+It is recommended that you trim every four to six months, removing about half an inch of hair each time.
+However, if you are trying to get rid of damaged hair, it is advised that you trim monthly.

-- DON'T cut wet or dry hair.
-Wet or dry hair is at its weakest state and cutting hair in such states can lead to breakage and hair damage.
+- Don't cut your hair when it's wet or dry.
+At its weakest state, wet or dry hair can lead to breakage and hair damage.
 Instead, trim only damp and well-moisturized hair.

-- DON'T rush when trimming.
+Don't rush when trimming.
 Take your time.
-When you rush the trimming process, you may make mistakes such as cutting more than the necessary hair length or even hurt yourself with the sharp edges of the hair shears.
-But when you take your time, you will be able to get rid of the damaged ends so the good hair has space to flourish.
+Rushing may lead to mistakes such as cutting more than the required hair length or even hurting yourself with the sharp edges of the hair shears.

-How to Trim Natural Hair: DIY Step-by-step Method
+How to Trim Your Natural Hair: DIY Step-by-Step Guide

-You can choose to trim your hair at the salon of a professional stylist or you can save costs by doing it yourself.
-To learn how to trim your natural hair at home, this helpful video tutorial by Naptural85 is a great guide.
+You can choose to trim your hair at a professional stylist's salon, or you can save costs by doing it yourself.
+If you want to learn how to trim your natural hair at home, this tutorial is a great guide to help you.